 - Spread the filling on top of the dough.
 Leave about 2.5 cms/1 inches of room at the top, but go to the edge on the rest of the sides.

 - Then roll the dough tightly.
 Cut off the edges to get to the filling.

 - Slice them into 12 equally sized pieces, and put the pieces on two baking sheets lined with parchment paper.

 - Then mix an egg wash made from one egg and one tablespoon of water.
 Brush the cinnamon rolls lightly with egg wash.1 egg, 1 tbsp water

 Bake cinnamon rolls

-- Then put both sheets in the hot oven, and bake for about 18 to 20 minutes until they are golden brown.
+- Then put both sheets in the hot oven, and bake for about 18 to 20 minutes until golden brown.

 - Then when they are done, remove them from the oven, And place them on a wire rack to cool off.

-- To a small bowl add: 40 g egg white, and sift in 150 g powdered sugar, and mix it.40 g egg white, 150 g powdered sugar
+- To make the glaze, do the following: To a small bowl, add: 40 g egg white, sift in 150 g powdered sugar, and mix it.

-- Then you can leave them for the glaze to set, but honestly, who has time or patiences for that?
+- Then you can leave them for the glaze to set, but honestly, who has the time or patience for that?